fabiosalomaosilva/CsvWriter/README.md

 # CsvWriter
-CsvWriter é uma ferramenta simples para escrever dados em arquivos CSV.
+CsvWriter is a simple tool for writing data to CSV files.

-## Funcionalidades
+## Features

-- Escrever dados em formato CSV.
+- Write data in CSV format.
-- Suporte para diferentes delimitadores.
+- Support for different delimiters.
-- Fácil de usar e integrar em outros projetos.
+- Easy to use and integrate into other projects.

-## Instalação
+## Installation

 Para instalar o CsvWriter, você pode clonar o repositório diretamente do GitHub: